-The internal Players are compatible with SMFs format 0 (all data in one track; it is the most common format) and 1 (multitrack).
+The internal Player is compatible with SMFs format O (all data in one track; it is the most common format) and 1 (multitrack).
 Pa1000 can read SMFs in Song Play mode and modify/save them in Sequencer mode.
 It can save a Song in SMF format O from Sequencer mode.